URL vs URI: Key Difference Between URL and URI

 • Whenever you type a URL into your browser or click any hypertext link, your web browser sends a request to a web server to download one or more files.

-• URL is an address of a given unique resource on the Web, including webpages, images, files, media, web applications, etc.
+• URL is the address of a given unique resource on the Web, including webpages, images, files, media, web applications, etc.

-• A website URL or domain is one of the most crucial parts of your website.
-By using simple words or string that usually end with a .org, .com, or .net, you would be able to get traffic to your website.
+• A website The URL, or domain, is one of the most crucial parts of your website.
+By using simple words or strings that usually end with .org, .com, or .net, you would be able to get traffic to your website.

 Why URI?

-• A URI search the name as well as the location of a resource or file, which is in a uniform format.
+• A URI searches for the name as well as the location of a resource or file, which is in a uniform format.

 • It has a string of characters for the specific filename and path.

-• URI allows new file types to be defined without affecting old files you have.
+• URI allows new file types to be defined without affecting the old files you have.

 • You can assign a single resource to associate with multiple representations.